discordjs/guide/guide/improving-dev-environment/pm2.md

 Perhaps one of the more useful features of PM2 is being able to boot up with your Operating System.
 This feature will ensure that your bot processes will always be started after an (unexpected) reboot (e.g., after a power outage).

-The initial steps to run differ per OS.
+The initial steps differ per OS.
 In this guide, we'll cover those for Windows and Linux/MacOS.

 ### Initial steps for Windows